 When he heard about the invite, Ritman became furious.
 Fuming, he told Blezer that his board would move to ban Bijlsma from the symposium.
 Getting into a tantrum, he even threatened to cancel the symposium altogether and find another partner for his plans, if the FU would hold to its decision to invite Bijlsma.

-Apparently, it was of no concern to Ritman that the student had spent months on his internship, and that CLUE+, the interfaculty Research Institute for Culture, Cognition, History and Heritage of the FU had financed the symposium.6 It did not come to this, however, because Blezer did not await the board’s decision.
+Apparently, it was of no concern to Ritman that the student had spent months on his internship, and that CLUE+, the interfaculty Research Institute for Culture, Cognition, History and Heritage of the FU had financed the symposium.6 It did not come to a cancellation, however, because Blezer did not await the board’s decision.
 He contacted Bijlsma right away and counselled her not to appear, insisting that he could not guarantee her safety during the symposium.

 Bijlsma abided by Blezer’s last-minute advice but shared her story with a Dutch journalist who investigated the matter.
 She also filed a complaint with Dean Ruard Ganzevoort of the Faculty of Religion and Theology at the FU.
 Blezer responded to Bijlsma’s objections by claiming that he had granted the BUN’s board a blanket right of veto.
 He also said that Bijlsma chose to withdraw entirely of her own volition.
-Even so, Blezer himself reported the BUN’s exercise of its veto right to the Dean as well.
+Even so, Blezer himself reported the BUN’s exercise of its supposed ‘veto right’ to the Dean as well.

 ‘Power and Abuse’